Violet-Codes/rust-tsx/README.md

 # Rust-tsx example

-This is an example project detailing a minimal projest structure to use rust that has been compiled to WASM inside a typescript project.
+This is an example project detailing a minimal project structure to use rust that has been compiled to WASM inside a typescript project.

 ## What I did